mshukuno/Pathways/README.md

 ## Performing SQL queries

-To just connect to the database and perform SQL queries, use:
+To just connect to the database and perform SQL queries, use the instructions above to get to the database container IP address and then use `psql`:

 ```
 psql -h 172.18.0.2 -U postgres